 As a part-time Army leader, you will lead female Soldiers at some point in your career.
 In addition, you will have to deal with pregnant Soldiers at some point in your career.

-Let’s face it, most women have children.
+Let’s face it, most women have children at some point in their life.
 No, not every woman does, but most do.
-For most women, it’s part of life.
+For most women, it’s quite normal.
 Yet, when female Soldiers get pregnant while they are serving in the Army, it’s often held against them.

 To be honest with you, I’ve never really understood this.
 I personally believe all Soldiers should be treated fairly, both male and females.

-What I want to do below is share some tips for people SUPERVISING pregnant female Soldiers in the ARNG or USAR.
+What I want to do in the paragraphs below is share some tips for people SUPERVISING pregnant female Soldiers in the ARNG or USAR.
 These tips will help you be a better leader and make sure that you do the right thing.
 The tips are listed in no particular order.